 - TCP – Use this if UDP fails to connect.
 Much more resilient to bad network conditions, but could be slower.

 - Stealth – Encapsulates OpenVPN in a TLS tunnel via Stunnel.
 Only use this if all other methods fail.
 May be handy in China.

 - Wstunnel – Encapsulates OpenVPN in a WebSocket.
 Only use this if all other methods fail.
 May also be handy in China.

 Windscribe uses IKEv2 by default rather than OpenVPN.
 This helps to explain the high speeds I saw during testing, but it’s not the best choice from a security perspective.

 Midway through 2020, they added the ability to use Windscribe on any device that supports WireGuard.
-As you may have guessed, this is a feature which is solely reserved for Pro tier customers.
-If you do ‘ go pro’, make sure that it is enabled/
+As you may have guessed, this is a feature that is solely reserved for Pro tier customers.
+If you do ‘ go pro’, make sure to give it a try.

 Windscribe has great encryption and a host of features, but the lack of an audit is still a thorn in their side if they wanted to confirm that their security is up to scratch.